LambdaTest announced the launch of the HyperExecute MCP Server, an enhancement to its AI-native test orchestration platform, HyperExecute.

 Clearly, moving applications to the cloud delivers significant advantages.
 Greater agility and scalability are top among them.
-In fact, according to a survey performed by Right Scale, companies are already running a majority of their workloads in the cloud, with 41% in the public cloud and 38% in a private cloud.
+In fact, according to a survey performed by Right Scale(link is external), companies are already running a majority of their workloads in the cloud, with 41% in the public cloud and 38% in a private cloud.

 And the adoption of public cloud is growing fast.
-According to CIO Magazine, public cloud adoption in the enterprise will cross 50 percent for the first time this year.
+According to CIO Magazine(link is external), public cloud adoption in the enterprise will cross 50 percent for the first time this year.

 But, what's standing in the way of full cloud adoption?
 For many companies it's those burdensome (but critically important) legacy applications.
 Because legacy applications often have a lack of documentation or even staff resources that understand them, and sometimes simply because they are old, they can be among the most challenging to move to the cloud and be made "cloud ready."
 However, migrating them may also deliver the greatest value, assuming their migration and cloud-readiness can be made easy.